Skip to content

 connect() times out after 30 seconds if the gateway events don’t arrive.

-• forwardVoiceUpdate not wired up — the bot never sends the voice state update to Discord, so the gateway handshake never starts.
+• forwardVoiceUpdate not wired up — the bot never sends the voice state update to Discord, so the gateway never sends the required events back.

 • handleDispatch not wired upVOICE_STATE_UPDATE / VOICE_SERVER_UPDATE are never forwarded to discolink, so it never receives the data it needs to complete the connection.